One day a month. No screens, no noise and no stress. Just a decent walk and a beer at the end.

 Short form.
 90 seconds.
 We read every one.

 A real phone call.
 Not an email.
 Who's in the group, what to expect, where to be.
+Then you join the WhatsApp group — get to know everyone before your first step on the fell.

 Full route, exact meeting point, someone to walk with from the car park.